XanderOnGithub/XanderOnGithub/README.md

 ## 🛠 Skills
-HTML, CSS, JS, Bootstrap, Tailwind, Java
+HTML, CSS, JS, Bootstrap, Tailwind, Java, SvelteKit

 🧠 I'm currently learning how to make an application using Svelte and Sveltekit.